Peru: Bodies of Water

 Gulf of Guayaquil (Golfo de Guayaquil): Located in northern Peru, the Gulf of Guayaquil is a large and significant body of water shared with Ecuador.
 It opens into the Pacific Ocean and is an important maritime route for international trade and fishing activities.

 Sechura Bay (Bahía de Sechura): Sechura Bay is located on the northwest Pacific coast of Peru.
 It is a highly productive bay due to its nutrient-rich coastal upwelling, warm waters, and large banks of shallow scallop habitat.
-Sechura is historically a fishing region and is the most important location for producing the Peruvian bay scallop.
+Sechura is historically a fishing region and is the most critical location for producing the Peruvian bay scallop.

 Bay of Paracas (Bahía de Paracas): Found on the southern coast of Peru, the Bay of Paracas is part of the Paracas National Reserve, a protected area famous for its stunning landscapes and abundant marine life.
 The bay is a popular destination for wildlife and water sports enthusiasts alike.